 It’s normal for both you and your child to feel excited and nervous before they start preschool.
 Many services offer orientation days you can attend together, and meeting the teachers and educators at your service may help you both feel more comfortable.
 It’s always a good idea to talk to your child about what they might see and do there before the big day.

 There are a variety of resources to help you find further information about getting prepared for early education.
-The Welcome to Preschool guide provides some helpful hints for families from other parents and early childhood teachers.
+The Welcome to Preschool guide (PDF 5.66MB) provides some helpful hints for families from other parents and early childhood teachers.
 The guide covers useful tips such as what to pack in your child's bag, as well as information about allergies and health issues, and other practical advice.

 Feedback from families